stagrunner/rowanjwilson/_pages/about.md

 I'm not just passionate about community & social media management in gaming because I love games.
 I'm passionate about it because I love the developers and fans *behind* those games.
 I love taking social media & community platforms (such as Reddit, Twitter & Discord), crafting spaces, and turning those spaces alchemy-like into a place that bridges the gap between the people who make games and the people who love them.

 ---
-### "Those are a lot of words!
-But what skills do you actually have to back them?"
+## "Those are a lot of words!
+What skills do you have to back them?"